chopinrlz/powerpass/docs/aes-cmdlet-ref.md

 Optional.
 Sets the Notes property of the secret in your locker.
 Can be set from the pipeline by property name.
 ### PARAMETER Expires
 Optional.
-Sets the Expiras property of the secret in your locker.
+Sets the Expires property of the secret in your locker.
 Can be set from the pipeline by property name.
 ### PARAMETER MaskPassword
 An optional switch that, when specified, will prompt you to enter a password rather than having to use the Password parameter.